 Commencement

 The day will begin with a Theological Diploma Service at 10 a.m.
 CDT in the Chapel of St. Timothy and St. Titus and end with Commencement at 7 p.m. in the Main Quadrangle.
-Both events will also be available via livestream at csl.edu/live.
+Both events will also be available via livestream at Facebook, You Tube and at csl.edu/live.

 During the morning service, all graduates who have been certified by the Concordia Seminary faculty as eligible to receive calls to serve as pastors or deaconesses in The Lutheran Church—Missouri Synod (LCMS) will receive theological diplomas.
-Rev. W. Max Mons, pastor of St. Paul’s Lutheran Chapel and University Center in Iowa City, Iowa, and chairman of the Board of Regents, will deliver the sermon.
+Dr. Timothy Saleska, the Seminary’s Gustav and Sophie Butterbach Professor of Exegetical Theology, will deliver the sermon.
 In the evening, certificates, academic degrees and honors will be conferred.
-Dr. Joel Lehenbauer, executive director of the LCMS Commission on Theology and Church Relations, will give the Commencement address.
+Rev. Theodore Krey, president of Lutheran Mission Australia, will give the Commencement address.

-Join in the celebration virtually by sharing comments and photos and using #CSLGrad2024 and #WeBelongToChrist on social media.
+Join in the celebration virtually by sharing comments and photos and using #CSLGrad2026 on social media.

 Schedule of Commencement events